zonemaster/zonemaster-backend/docs/Architecture.md

 A Zonemaster *Worker* is a daemon that picks up *test* requests from the *Database*, runs them using the *Engine* library, and records the results back to the *Database*.
 A single *Worker* may handle several requests concurrently.
-The *Backend* architecture suppors multiple *Workers* interacting with the same *Database*.
+The *Backend* architecture supports a single *Workers* interacting with a single *Database*.

 >
 > TODO: List all files these processes read and write.
 >
 > TODO: List everything these processes open network connections to.
+>
+> TODO: Describe in which order *test* are processed.
+>
+> TODO: Describe how concurrency, parallelism and synchronization works within a single *Worker*.
+>
+> TODO: Describe how synchronization works among parallel *Workers*.
 >